by Jack Penland

 Her husband, Randy Hudson, is responsible for applying the final surface, or patina.
 He also does everything from the business end to getting the massive sculptures ready for shipping.

-Her future son-in law, Victor Ramos, is getting into the business, welding pieces together.
+Her son-in law, Victor Ramos, is also in the business, welding pieces together.
 This day finds him headfirst into the back of a giant frog, his welder’s mask reflecting sparks from his torch.
 Viewed from the outside, the giant frog looks like a glowing alien.

 Her daughter Laura Hudson’s artistry has taken a different direction, painting, and she works out of a nearby building to create a style that will add to Whidbey and Camano Islands’ rich artistic tapestry.